Summary of Significant Accounting Policies

 Cash and Cash Equivalents

-Inventory consists of finished goods that are valued at lower of cost or market using the weighted average method.
-As of March 31, 2021, and December 31, 2020, the Company had inventory totaling $1,814 and $1,461, respectively.
+Inventory consists of raw material, parts and finished goods that are valued at lower of cost or market using the weighted average method.

 Convertible Notes Payable